Costa Rica vs. Mexico: Which Country Should I Visit on Vacation?

 Mexico is a large country with a more varied climate than Costa Rica.

-For example, drier regions like Baja California Sur, where you find Cabo San Lucas, tend to experience warm winters and hot summers and only receive ten inches of rainfall per year.
+For example, drier regions like Baja California, where you find Los Cabos, tend to experience warm winters and hot summers and only receive ten inches of rainfall per year.
 On the other hand, the Yucatan Peninsula, where you’ll find the Riviera Maya, experiences more rain and, therefore, a tropical, humid climate, with a hurricane season from June to November.
 Regions in Central Mexico, like San Miguel de Allende or Mexico City, get cold in the winter months of December and January, with low temperatures averaging around 42°F.

 Costa Rica